 The autonomic nerves control body functions that keep you alive, such as your heart rate, breathing, and digestion.
 Your symptoms depend on which function the affected nerves control.
 For example, you may develop dizziness, an irregular heartbeat, or excessive sweating.

 Your doctor at South Valley Neurology does a thorough physical and neurological evaluation, and may order blood tests or other diagnostic procedures.
 Many tests are done in the office, including electromyography (EMG) and nerve conduction studies to assess electrical activity.

 If you have an underlying medical condition, treating that problem may relieve your neuropathy.
 Otherwise, your treatment is customized to relieve your symptoms.
 For example, your doctor may prescribe pain-relieving medication, inject steroids to reduce inflammation or perform a nerve block to stop pain signals.

-To get expert treatment for neuropathy and neuropathic pain, call South Valley Neurology or schedule an appointment online.
+To get expert treatment for neuropathy and neuropathic pain, call South Valley Neurology to schedule an appointment today.